College Boat Club

-The College Boat Club of the University of Pennsylvania is the rowing program for University of Pennsylvania Rowing, which is located in the Madeira Shell House at #11 Boathouse Row on the historic Boathouse Row of Philadelphia, Pennsylvania.
+The College Boat Club of the University of Pennsylvania is the rowing program for University of Pennsylvania Rowing, which is located in the Burk-Bergman Boathouse at #11 Boathouse Row on the historic Boathouse Row of Philadelphia, Pennsylvania.
 Its membership consists entirely of past and present rowers of the University of Pennsylvania.

 It hosts both heavyweight and lightweight varsity men's teams and an openweight varsity women's team.
-The Wharton Crew Team, however, rows out of Bachelors Barge Club at #6 Boathouse Row.
+The Wharton Crew Team, however, rows out of Fairmount Rowing Association (FRA).
 College Boat Club was founded in 1872 by the school's students, shortly after the school's campus was relocated from Center City to West Philadelphia.
 College Boat Club was admitted to the Schuylkill Navy in 1875.

 History

 University Barge Club

 The history of rowing at the University of Pennsylvania began in 1854 with the foundation of the University Barge Club.

 Founding of College Boat Club

 In 1872, University of Pennsylvania ("Penn") students founded the College Barge Club to provide an alternative to the school's first boat club, the University Barge Club, and to focus on preparing students for intercollegiate competitions.
 The Club later changed its name from College Barge Club to College Boat Club.

 In the club's first year, it had only 20 members, mostly sophomores from the university's graduating Class of 1875.
 At first, the Club rowed out of the Quaker City Barge Club.
 However, College Boat Club grew quickly and was able to build its own boathouse in 1874.

 In 1877, sophomores from College Boat Club were victorious against seniors rowing out of University Barge Club.
 By 1879, the club was the base for most Penn crews, and members were rowing in intercollegiate competitions.
 In 1893, College Boat Club opened membership to alumni as well as enrolled students.
 In 1904, the Club admitted alumni crews as far back as 1899.
 Currently, membership for alumni is limited to former varsity rowers.